 What Are Civics?

-First and foremost I thought I would cover what civics actually are!
-As we are from the UK, this isn’t anything that is studied or even really talked about.
-So I thought I should actually find out what civics is before I decide to teach it!!
+Before I go any further I thought I would cover what civics actually are!
+I thought I should actually find out what civics is before I decide to teach it!!

 The study of the rights and duties of citizenship.